rerrl/satoshi.money-API/README.md

 **To keep this simple for now, we are only concerned with updating the top 100 coins, sorted by market cap.**

+To see caching and the query with pagination in action, see the `test/app.e2e-spec.ts` file.
+Check out [test section](#tests) below.

 ## Usage

 install deps